robiulhr/hashnode/clh9bt136000h09mmct0dfs78.md

 ## **Javascript variables**

 In JavaScript, a variable is a named reference to a memory location that can hold different types of data, such as numbers, strings, booleans, objects, or functions.
-To access or modify the data stored in a variable, we use its name.
+To access variable or modify the data stored in a variable, we use its name.

 It's a little confusing, right?